public-transport/gtfs-via-postgres/readme.md

 ## Related Projects

-There are some projects that are very similar to `gtfs-via-postgres`:
+There are some projects that are very similar to `gtfs-via-duckdb`:

 ### Node-GTFS